-Sunshine Biopharma Inc. is a pharmaceutical company offering and researching life-saving medicines in a wide variety of therapeutic areas, including oncology and antivirals.
-In addition to our own drug development operations, we operate three wholly owned subsidiaries, including (i) Nora Pharma Inc. ("Nora Pharma"), a Canadian corporation with a portfolio consisting of 50 prescription drugs on the market in Canada and 28 additional drugs scheduled to be launched in 2023 and 2024, (ii) Sunshine Biopharma Canada Inc. ("Sunshine Canada"), a Canadian corporation which develops and sells OTC supplements, and (iii) NOX Pharmaceuticals, Inc., a Colorado corporation which is inactive and is scheduled to be dissolved later this year.
+We are a pharmaceutical company offering and researching life-saving medicines in a wide variety of therapeutic areas, including oncology and antivirals.
+In addition to conducting our own drug development operations, we operate two wholly owned subsidiaries: (i) Nora Pharma Inc. ("Nora Pharma"), a Canadian corporation with a portfolio consisting of 50 generic prescription drugs on the market in Canada and 27 additional drugs scheduled to be launched during the next 18 months, and (ii) Sunshine Biopharma Canada Inc. ("Sunshine Canada"), a Canadian corporation which develops and sells nonprescription over-the-counter ("OTC") products.